-Herpes simplex virus (HSV) is a lifelong infection that spreads from skin-to-skin contact and can cause recurring "outbreaks" of sores on the mouth or genital areas; however, most people with HSV are asymptomatic and undiagnosed.
-HSV was not specifically included as one of the STIs of focus within the STI Plan:
+Herpes simplex virus (HSV) is a lifelong infection that spreads from skin-to-skin contact and can cause recurring "outbreaks" of sores on the mouth or genital areas, however, most people with HSV are asymptomatic and undiagnosed.\ HSV was not specifically included as one of the STIs of focus within the plan.
+As noted in the STI Plan:

-[The] scope of this plan focuses on nationally notifiable STDs in the United States for which there are federally funded prevention and control programs.
+[The] scope of this plan focuses on nationally notifiable STDs in the United States for which there are federally funded control programs.
 Chlamydia, gonorrhea, and syphilis are "notifiable" diseases, but other STIs such as genital herpes are not.
-[HPV is not a nationally notifiable disease but is included in the STI Plan because a safe and highly effective vaccine exists to prevent infection.] ...
-Other common but not nationally notifiable STIs such as genital herpes and trichomoniasis are neither specifically addressed in the STI Plan, nor are emerging sexually transmitted pathogens such as Mycoplasma genitalium; however, this should not deter community partners from using available data to identify where their resources will have the most impact.
-The scope of future iterations of the STI Plan may be broadened to include other common STIs. (p.
-11)
+A disease is "notifiable" if health care providers and/or laboratories in all 50 states are required by state law or statute to report the diagnosis or the positive lab test, respectively, to their state or local health departments.
+The Council of State and Territorial Epidemiologists works with CDC to determine whether a particular disease should be nationally notifiable, based on several criteria.
+Other common but not nationally notifiable STIs such as genital herpes and trichomoniasis are neither specifically addressed in the plan, nor are emerging sexually transmitted pathogens such as Mycoplasma

-^{} For the purposes of the HSV Addendum to the STI Plan, HSV is primarily considered in the context of sexual transmission.
+\For the purposes of the HSV Addendum to the STI Plan, HSV is primarily considered in the context of sexual transmission.
 However, HSV is not exclusively transmitted through sexual contact.
-HSV can also be transmitted through other exposures, including non-sexual contact with saliva, and, in some cases, from physical contact with an HSV lesion that can spread to different areas of the body.
+HSV can also be transmitted through other exposures, including non-sexual contact with saliva, and, in some cases, autoinoculation to different areas of the body.
 Pregnant people can also transmit HSV to their child before birth, but it is more commonly transmitted during delivery.
-The term "asymptomatic" refers to individuals with no known past or current history of HSV symptoms.
+The term "asymptomatic" refers to individuals with no known past or current history of HSV.